tjanczuk/http-timeout/README.md

 It is great for triggering timed events in a distributed system:

-- Http-timeout is an HTTP server that allows you to register HTTP requests to made at a later time.
+- Http-timeout is an HTTP server that allows you to register HTTP requests to be made at a later time.
 - Pending HTTP reqeusts are stored in a MongoDB database.
 - Single instance of http-timeout runs several processes in a cluster to scale on multi-core machines.
 - Http-timeout scales out to multiple machines by using the same MongoDB database.